csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

     * Very limited experience with mobile development
     * Not familiar with the APIs we will be using for this project (Facebook, Youtube, etc)
     * Not very familiar with the react-native framework

+#### Wing Chung Jessie Lam

+* I will take on the role of a Frontend developer.
+I will be determining the structure and design of the mobile application, ensuring the visual components of our applications are intuitive, simple and responsive.
+I will ensure the user input is properly handled and translated into the backend.
+My responsibilities include implementing the UI/UX, implementing appropriate functions to handle user input, implementing validation checks for user input etc.

+* ```3 technical strengths```:
+  * I have experience working with HTML, CSS, JavaScript, Bootstrap
+  * I have experience creating intuitive functional applications for a small businesss/non-profit
+  * I am experienced in creating responsive designs

+* ```3 technical weaknesses```:
+  * I have limited mobile development experience, only having used Android Studio to develop mobile applications in the past
+  * I have limited experience using the react-native framework
+  * I am not familliar with the APIs we will be working with in this project (Facebook, Youtube, Zoom etc.)

 ### Q7: What operational events will you have as a team?